| Safe Haskell | None |

 onDropwith the running drop total.
 The callback fires on every drop (metric-grade); the caller owns any log rate-limiting. - A backend failure inside the drain loop invokes

-onDeliveryFailurewith the running failure total and the failure's detail, and the loop moves on to the next job; the failed job is not redelivered here. - Cancellation loses the buffer.
+onDeliveryFailurewith the running failure total and the failure's detail, then the loop backs off (bounded, growing with consecutive failures) before the next job so a persistently-unreachable backend is retried at a bounded rate rather than hot-looping; the failed job is not redelivered here, and the monotonic failure count is the operator's degraded-hand-off surface. - Cancellation loses the buffer.
 The drain loop never returns, so the composition root races it against the services; shutdown cancels it and any still-buffered jobs are dropped -- the same safe loss.